How should I implement services for my company? Should they be based on REST or on SOAP? What are the differences?

 · End to end secure communication | · Secure origin to destination communication |

-SOAP vs. REST, who will win?
+Conclusion: SOAP vs REST, who will win?

 Contact us and we will tell you how we can help you.